ishara/sonar-examples/projects/languages/csharp/README.md

 Usage
 =====
-* After the plugins are installed, enable all C# coding rules:
+* After the plugins are installed, enable all C# coding rules from within the SonarQube interface:

 		Quality Profiles > C# Profiles > Sonar way > Activation: Inactive > Search > Bulk Change: Activate all